Photo Courtesy of Canyon Creek Cabinet Co.

 Workable.
 Versatile.
 Beautiful.
-It’s easy to see why alnus rubra – better known as alder – continues to gain popularity in the global wood industry, particularly among cabinetry and furniture
+It’s easy to see why alnus rubra – better known as Alder – continues to gain popularity in the global wood industry, particularly among cabinetry and furniture makers.

 What does that mean?
-Boards that come from alder are typically narrow – rarely ever wider than 6 inches on a consistent basis.
+Boards that come from alder are typically narrow.
 But don’t let alder’s small size fool you.
 What it lacks in size, it makes up in usability, workability and beauty.
 Northwest Hardwoods has been an industry pioneer in recognizing and utilizing this viable and valuable hardwood species as a prime lumber source.

 Why Use Alder

 Alder is white when freshly cut, but quickly changes to light brown with a yellow or reddish hue with exposure to air.
 It’s a fairly straight grained wood with uniform texture and has the visual appeal of cherry, maple or birch.
 And while it yields narrower boards, there is little difference or color variation between the heartwood and sapwood, giving this wood added versatility.